-2 cups dried fruitsapples, prunes, mango, raisins, cranberries, pears
+2 cups dried fruitsapples, prunes, pears, apricots, raisins, cranberries, pears

 2 cinnamon sticks